About Mujeeb

 M. A. Mujeeb Khan is an academic, scholar, and writer.
 Mujeeb is currently Assistant Professor of Japanese, Islamic Studies, and Comparative Literary and Cultural Studies at the University of Utah.
 For information on his current research projects (current through 2019/2020), click here.

 In addition to research activities, Mujeeb is also a writer.
-He is currently working on a novel and other non-academic works, both in English and Japanese.
-He has lectured on various topics ranging from Asian studies and intercultural communication to the history of medicine and manga and anime.
+He has been developing a novel and hopes to complete a working draft when time permits.
+He has also lectured on various topics ranging from Asian studies and intercultural communication to the history of medicine and manga and anime.

 As a part of his academic study, Mujeeb has gained proficiency in Japanese, Chinese, and Arabic in their modern and pre-modern forms.
-He has also studied Spanish, French, Persian, classical Greek, and is currently learning Korean and Turkish (and Ottoman Turkish).
+He has also studied Spanish, French, Persian, classical Greek, and is studying, albeit inconsistently, Korean, Turkish (and Ottoman Turkish), and Indonesian.
 In his academic work, he is keen to conduct research on sources and help reveal avenues of transnationalism and transculturalism in the pre-modern and modern worlds by incorporating these languages and the cultures associated with them in his literary and historical studies.
-For more, see his research page.

-Mujeeb also serves as an editor for H-Sci-Med-Tech and is affiliated with various academic societies related to Asia and history of science and medicine.
+Mujeeb has also been an editor for H-Sci-Med-Tech and is affiliated with various academic societies related to Asia and history of science and medicine.

 To contact Mujeeb, you can email him at: mujeeb.khan[at]utah[dot]edu